-In HDTV / EDTV Bypass mode, data, sync and clock signals are input to the CH7303 from a graphics device in the scanning method that matches the display device (interlaced data is sent to the CH7303 to drive an interlaced display, non-interlaced data is sent to the CH7303 to drive an interlaced display, non-interlaced data is sent to the CH7303 to drive an on-interlaced display).
+In HDTV / EDTV Bypass mode, data, sync and clock signals are input to the CH7303 from a graphics device in the scanning method that matches the display device (interlaced data is sent to the CH7303 to drive an interlaced display, non-interlaced data is sent to the CH7303 to drive a non-interlaced display).
 The input data format can be YCrCb or RGB.
 Horizontal and vertical sync signals must either be sent to the CH7303 from the graphics device or embedded in the data stream according to SMPTE standards.
 Data is 2X multiplexed, and the XCLK clock signal can be 1X or 2X times the pixel rate.
 Input data is color space converted to the selected video format, has sync signals generated and is output from the video DAC's.
 The output format is YPbPr.
 The graphics resolutions supported for HDTV Bypass mode are shown in Table 3 below.